Notre-Dame Cathedral in Paris: History, Tips & Reopening

 • Book a cheap parking on Parclick.com

-1. Reopening of Notre-Dame in Paris in December 2024 & tickets
+1. Reopening of Notre-Dame in Paris in December 2024 & book tickets

-The reopening of Notre-Dame Cathedral in Paris is on Saturday, December 7, 2024, with a weekend full of ceremonies.
-On December 8, 2024 at 6:30 PM, the cathedral will reopen to the general public with a celebration of mass.
-To visit Notre-Dame de Paris during the first days after the reopening, you can book a free ticket via the cathedral’s online registration system.
-In theory, booking is not mandatory, the diocese of Paris indicates on its website.
-However, it is strongly recommended.
+The reopening of the restored Notre-Dame Cathedral in Paris was on Saturday, December 7, 2024, with a weekend of ceremonies.
+On December 8, 2024, at 6:30 PM, the cathedral reopened to the public with a Mass.
+To visit Notre-Dame de Paris during the first few days after the reopening, you could reserve a free ticket through the cathedral’s online registration system.
+In theory, reservations are still not required, according to the Diocese of Paris on its website.
+However, they are strongly recommended.

-Please note that you can only book a few days in advance, not weeks or months in advance.
-Once the first visitor numbers decrease to normal levels (presumably from December 16, 2024), you will probably no longer need to make a reservation.
-Furthermore, Notre-Dame will reopen to groups from spring 2025.
+Please note that reservations can only be made a few days in advance, not weeks or months in advance.
+In the future, you will likely no longer need to make a reservation.
+Furthermore, Notre-Dame will reopen to groups in 2025.
 Keep an eye on the Notre-Dame website.

 • How do I book a ticket to visit Notre-Dame?